shengyang998/Heightify/ARMeasurementPitfall.md

 6. Permission descriptions must be localized through InfoPlist.strings files for better user experience
 7. Camera permission is critical for AR functionality and must be properly configured to avoid crashes
 8. Device capabilities should be carefully considered - modern iOS devices use arm64 architecture, making armv7 requirement unnecessary and potentially limiting
+9. Localization should be implemented early in the development process to avoid retrofitting
+10. String organization in localization files should follow a logical structure for maintainability
+11. Error messages should be clear and helpful in all supported languages
+12. Vision Pro compatibility requires special handling and appropriate error messages

 ## Timeline
 - 2024-03-16: Initial implementation of AR measurement feature
 - 2024-03-16: Fixed camera permission crash by properly configuring Xcode project settings and localizing permission descriptions
 - 2024-03-16: Removed unnecessary armv7 architecture requirement
+- 2024-03-16: Added comprehensive localization support for AR measurement UI
+- 2024-03-16: Enhanced error handling with localized messages
+- 2024-03-16: Added Vision Pro specific handling and messages

 ## Integration Notes
 - The AR measurement feature requires iOS 13.0+ with ARKit support